 My teenager can be totally angry with me one minute, but the next minute she will say “Good night, Mom, I love you.”
 She’s made it a habit to say “I love you” when she leaves for school, goes to bed, or when I drop her off somewhere.

-Saying "I love you" should be a habit.
+Saying “I love you” to your children should be a habit.

 I am happy that these three words have become a habit in our home.
 But saying “I love you” doesn’t have to be just saying “I love you.”
 There are thousands of ways you can tell your kids you love them without saying a word.

-The Maestro and I sat down together and came up with a list of ways we tell our children we love them.
-We got to 50, but I've already thought of a few more, because pretty much everything we do as parents is about love.
+My husband and I sat down together and came up with a list of ways we tell our children we love them.
+We got to 50, but I’ve already thought of a few more, because pretty much everything we do as parents is about loving our kids.